jrbmercado/CowboyGridshot/README.md

 # Cowboy Gridshot

-A quick game to see who is the fastest duelist in the room, keep those fingers tappin' on the targets!
+A quick game to see who is the fastest duelist in the room.
+Keep those fingers tappin' on the targets, and earn the high score!

 ## Demo